-The two most common types of project management philosophies are waterfall and agile.
+The two most common types of project management philosophies are predictive and adaptive.
 Professionals utilize these sets of ideas to solve problems within their organization.
-Waterfall is a more traditional philosophy and advocates for defining specific project roles within a team, while agile is a newer, more flexible set of principles.
-One key difference is waterfall seeks to deliver a project deliverable by a specific due date, while agile aims to deliver products in stages.
+Predictive project management (waterfall or traditional) advocates for defining specific project objectives at the beginning of the project, while adaptive project management uses a newer and more flexible set of principles often associated with agile or hybrid approaches.
+One key difference is predictive project management seeks to deliver a project deliverable by a specific due date, while adaptive project management aims to deliver in sprints or releases.

 What is the CAPM certification?